niuus/Snes9xRX/README.txt

 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[2.8.0 - January 06, 2019]
+* Credits crash fix and minor update.
+* Removed ImageFolder from GCSettings because it can always be retrieved from GCSettings.PreviewImage, added function to get its value. [cebolleto]
+* Changing image preview with plus button. [cebolleto]

 [2.7.0 - January 03, 2019]
 * Remove GUI Sounds and BG Music.
 A bit more resources available now. [bladeoner]
 * Change settings.xml to settingsRX.xml [bladeoner]